‘A severed hand beckons from an open grave!’

 “It looks and sounds superb on Blu-ray, even if it does show up how fake those sets look; but the liberal use of Kensington gore is a vivid treat for horror-hounds.
 Oh, and Leon looks just stunning.”
 Kultguy’s Keep

-Blood from the Mummy’s Tomb is being released on Blu-ray by Scream Factory on September 10, 2019.
+Blood from the Mummy’s Tomb was released on Blu-ray by Scream Factory on September 10, 2019.
 The Hammer horror film is presented with a choice of two aspect ratios: 1.66:1 and 1.85:1.
+Special features:

 - Audio commentary with author/film historian Steve Haberman (new)

 - Interview with sound recordist Tony Dawe (new)

 - Interview with camera operator Neil Binney (new)

 - The Pharaoh’s Curse: Inside Blood From The Mummy’s Tomb

 - Curse of Blood from the Mummy’s Tomb – Interviews with actress Valerie Leon and writer Christopher Wicking